PaulMorris/clairnote-website/README.md

 # clairnote-website
 Code for the Clairnote website: http://clairnote.org

-This code is for the "AudioVisualizer" on the home page of the site and the "Learn Clairnote" game here: http://clairnote.org/learn/
+The site is powered by WordPress and uses a child theme based on the TwentyTwelve theme.